wds4/tribal-tapestry/essays/bookJustification/overview.md

 Question of the day: is tribal toxicity REALLY necessary?
 Could we resect it, like the spleen or appendix, and do fine without it?
 Maybe yes, but only in a world where conflicts were impossible?

+# Definitions

+## 1. Toxicity

+toxicity: elements of the narrative (toxic threads) that are rejected by anyone who is not a member of the tribe.

+USUALLY this means: rejected by the objective mode due to false or unverifiable beliefs (wine turns into blood) or due to logical fallacies or inconsistencies.

+### type 1: claims that conflict with observation or are nonfalsifiable.
+Examples:

+- wine turns into blood
+- we are descendants of the sun god of the sun
+- god gave us this land
+- disease is punishment by god

+### type 2: logical fallacies, inconsistencies.
+Examples:

+- 2+2=5 (Orwell)
+- Altruism is a virtue, therefore we're going to kill you.
+(When Russia engineered the starvation of 3-7 million Ukranians in the 1930s, the justification was that they were property owners, which is bad because owning property is selfish.)
+- equivocation: using an ambiguously defined term and switching up the definition in the midst of a single line of reasoning, e.g. libertarian definition of individual rights

+Obviously, any given tribal narrative can have a combination of type 1 and type 2 toxicities.
+In some cases, an entire narrative may shift over time from one extreme to the other.
+Nazis are considered the canonical right wing, but in their early days were socialist, focused on anti–big business, anti-bourgeois, and anti-capitalist rhetoric, with a shift in the focus on race coming later.

+## 2. Virtue signal

+a virtue signal demonstrates allegiance to the tribe via purposeful antagonization of The Other.

+diagnostic criteria:
+- always exists in the context of a particular tribal narrative.
+Relevant parties: Tribal member, tribal enemy, disinterested third party.
+- purpose: to broadcast allegiance to the tribe via internalization of the narrative's most toxic elements
+- core of non-toxic threads
+- toxic overlay
+- core and overly are entangled, bound together in a package deal
+- disinterested third party attempts to disentangle the core from the overlay
+- virtue signaler resists any attempt to disentangle
+- differential response: unpalatable to an outsider